swyxio/brain/A - Writing/The Investment Case for Temporal.md

 ## Why Temporal is worth 1.5b

+I'll rule out one form of valuation here, which is "unicorn by strategic acquisition" - all the cloud majors have a workflow offering and Temporal would be additive, but Temporal's appeal is inherently multi-cloud, so that would seriously impair the value here (though that has [not stopped Microsoft](https://www.inverse.com/gaming/call-of-duty-xbox-exclusive)).
+There are other possible acquirers than the cloud majors of course, but those are hard to predict.
+Salesforce, Stripe, or Twilio perhaps.

 ### Unicorn by Comparables

 Making a unicorn valuation by comps is the easiest, if flimsiest, argument.